-In 2014, SpaceShipTwo, Virgin Galactic's effort in spaceflight for tourists, crashes during a test flight in the Mojave Desert, killing one of the pilots and seriously injuring the other.
+In 2014, SpaceShipTwo, Virgin Galactic's effort in spaceflight for tourists, crashed during a test flight in the Mojave Desert, killing one of the pilots and seriously injuring the other.

 In 2015, Russian airliner Metrojet Flight 9268 crashed after taking off from Sharm el-Sheikh International Airport in Egypt, killing all 224 on board.
 Investigators suspected a bomb on the plane caused the crash.

 In 2018, the Pakistani Supreme Court dismissed a death sentence against a 47-year-old Christian woman, Asia Bibi, for blasphemy over her refusal to convert to Islam.